gcallah/Rationalism/OakeshottFishing/OakeshottFishing.md

 abstractions" are fine things, so long as one does not mistake them for a complete understanding of the situation from which they were abstracted.

-The rationalist is not someone who creates abstractions; he is someone who creates abstractions, and then tries to use them as a substitute for the knowledge of a concrete activity.
+What Oakeshott does criticize is rationalism.
+However, the rationalist is not someone who creates abstractions; he is someone who creates abstractions, and then tries to use them as a substitute for the knowledge of a concrete activity.
 A map of Budapest is an abstraction.
 Oakeshott is not against the making of such a map.
 He is against someone who believes that because they have a good map of Budapest, they are in a position to remake the city along more rational lines.

-(And the idealist claim that such-and-such is an abstraction, and therefore defective, is not a case for banning abstractions!
-A map of Budapest is "defective" compared to a lifelong, intimate knowledge of its streets and byways... but still extremely useful for a tourist trying to get around.
-[Bosanquet on morality.])

-[Sketch of "irrational" street.]

-Real example: Corbusier, who was actually designing microprocessors, not cities.

 And we know this is Oakeshott's position because he told us so quite explicitly; in *On Human Conduct*, after telling us he has been closely following Plato so far, he goes on to describe the point at which Plato goes astray: